 This time will live with me for all eternity, these moments of quiet sharing and love where nothing else exists outside of our two souls joining as one.
 All of my life has led me to this and I believe it's the reason for my existence and as I sit here and watch her sleep so peacefully, I offer up my thanks to the spirits who've watched over us this day, who saw us through the darkness and brought us back into the light.

 There are only two things I'm absolutely sure of in this life.
 One is that I know some day I'll leave here and pass to somewhere else and the second is my love for Kathryn, which I know I'll take with me on that final journey.
 Nothing else matters.

 It's taken me four weeks to get my legs working as they used to, four weeks of physiotherapy and pain, but throughout it all, Chakotay has been by my side, taking each step with me.

 It's also been four weeks of love and tenderness beyond anything I could have ever imagined.
 He stayed with me when I was released from the Doctor's constant watchful eyes and hasn't moved since and I wouldn't have it any other way.

 Our souls, our spirits, united that day in sickbay and I know it's a bond which will never break, not even through death.

-Last night, he asked me to be his wife and when I answered ‘yes’ I know I had never been more sure of anything in my life and as he carried me to ‘our’ bed and our bodies joined, I gained the answers to all those questions I had ever had and I understood the meaning of it all, the reason why we are here.
+Last night, he asked me to be his wife and when I answered 'yes' I know I'd never been more sure of anything in my life and as he carried me to 'our' bed and our bodies joined, I gained the answers to all those questions I had ever had and I understood the meaning of it all, the reason why we're here.